Understanding the ENUM Data Type in MySQL: Complete Guide with Examples

-1. Overview of ENUM Type
+1. Overview of the ENUM Type

 CREATE TABLE products (